 Every good workshop (even if it’s just a sliver of your garage) needs a quality workbench with ample storage.
 Begin this space-saving starter workbench in the morning, and you’ll be using it to work on projects by the evening!

 Sliding Pegboard Storage System

 Plastic lattice works well for storing long lengths of miscellaneous pipe, trim, flashing and conduit.
-It’s a cheap storage solution to create some wooden garage shelves.
+It’s a cheap DIY garage storage solution to create some wooden garage shelves.
 Just cut matching pieces, then screw 2×4 cleats to the ceiling and screw the lattice to the wall studs and cleats.
 Now you can quickly find those oddball leftovers instead of going to the hardware store and buying yet another piece.
-Don’t forget the garage floor.
-Here are a few upgrade options.

 Grab & Go Cord Rack

 This one-hour project provides a simple way to hang up a variety of things such as extension cords, rope or air hoses, and it keeps them away from your workspace.
-Here’s how to make it.
+A simple cord rack keeps them tangle-free and accessible.

 Stacked Recycling Tower